I486SX: Overview

-In the early 1990s, common applications, such as word processors and database applications, did not need or benefit from a floating-point unit, such as that included in the i486, introduced in 1989.
-Among the rare exceptions were CAD applications, which could often simulate floating point operations in software, but benefited from a hardware floating point unit immensely.
+In the early 1990s, common applications, such as word processors and database applications, did not need or benefit from a floating-point unit (FPU).
+Among the rare exceptions were CAD applications, which benefited immensely from a faster hardware FPU rather than slower software floating-point calculations.
 AMD had begun manufacturing its i386DX clone, the Am386, which was faster than Intel's.
-To respond to this new situation, Intel wanted to provide a lower cost i486 CPU for system integrators, but without sacrificing the better profit margins of a full i486.
-Intel were able to accomplish this with the i486SX, the first revisions of which were practically identical to the i486 but with its floating-point unit internally wired to be disabled.
+In response, Intel wanted to provide a lower cost i486 CPU for system integrators, but without sacrificing the better profit margins of a full i486.
+Intel accomplished this with the i486SX, the first revisions of which were practically identical to the i486 but with its floating-point unit internally disabled.
 (Note: A long-standing rumor was that the first batches of the i486SX were i486 chips with defective floating-point units on their dies.
 However, Alex Witkowski, Intel alumnus and an engineer behind the i486SX, rejected this on the OS/2 Museum blog, writing that the floating-point units of the original i486 chip die to be converted to i486SX were never tested, and that only by grounding a certain bond wire in the CPU package was this conversion accomplished.
 In support of the theory are additional differences in how the two processors identify themselves with different model numbers (these processors send self-identifying information after reset; an on-demand cpuid was not invented yet).)
-The i486SX was introduced in mid-1991 at 20 MHz, one core with 8kb of cache in a pin grid array (PGA) package.
-There were low-power version of 16, 20, and 25 MHz Intel486 SX microprocessors.
-They were available USD $235, USD $266, and USD $366 for these frequency range respectfully.
-All pricing were in quantities of 1,000 pieces.
-Later versions of the i486SX, from 1992 onward, had the FPU entirely removed for cost-cutting reasons and comes in surface-mount packages as well.
+The i486SX was introduced in mid-1991 at 20 MHz with 8KB of cache in a pin grid array (PGA) package.
+There were low-power versions of 16, 20, and 25 MHz Intel486 SX microprocessors.
+They were available for US$235, US$266, and US$366 respectively, in quantities of 1,000 pieces.
+Later versions of the i486SX, from 1992 onward, had the FPU entirely removed for cost-cutting reasons and came in surface-mount packages as well.

-The first computer system to ship with an i486SX on its motherboard from the factory was Advanced Logic Research's Business VEISA 486/20SX in April 1991.
+The first computer system to ship with an i486SX installed from the factory was Advanced Logic Research's Business VEISA 486/20SX in April 1991.
 Initial reviews of the i486SX chip were generally poor among technology publications and the buying public, who deemed it an example of crippleware.